All Episodes

 What's the date of this thing?

-May not rank as the most compelling reason to curb greenhouse gases, but reducing our emissions might just save humanity from a preemptive alien attack.
+Aliens may destroy humanity to protect other civilizations, say scientists may not rank as the most compelling reason to curb greenhouse gases, but reducing our emissions might just save humanity from a preemptive alien attack.

-Scientists say, Wait, you had who was it?
+Scientists say, you had, who was it?

-Advocating for a space Alien attack as a in the New York Times is a way to get the economy to rebound.
+Oh, it was that idiot Krugman advocating for a space alien attack in the New York Times as a way to get the economy to rebound.

-That while it honestly, I'm reading this verbatim, while considered unlikely, they say could play out where humans in alien life to make contact at some point in the future.
+Researchers explain the highly speculative scenario is one of several described by a NASA-affiliated scientist and colleagues at Penn State that while it, honestly, I'm reading this verbatim, while considered unlikely, they say could play out where humans and alien life to make contact at some point in the future.

-And his colleagues compile a list of plausible outcomes that could unfold in the aftermath of a close encounter to help humanity prepare for actual contact.
+Sean Goldman of NASA's Planetary Science Division and his colleagues compiled a list of plausible outcomes that could unfold in the aftermath of a close encounter to help humanity prepare for actual contact.

-Basically, you have here a crackpot leftist scientist and influence in NASA coming in the form of an actual NASA employee producing actual NASA documents warning that if we don't adopt lunatic global warming policies of Al Gors,
+Basically, you have here a crackpot leftist scientist and influence in NASA coming in the form of an actual NASA employee producing actual NASA documents warning that if we don't adopt lunatic global warming policies of Al Gores,

 that space aliens will invade us to wipe us out to prevent us from destroying our climate.